 Rare Diamond Investor (RDI) is focused on providing a safe and secure environment for individual investors and collectors alike to purchase and learn more about precious gemstones.
 We adhere to the highest of industry standards and strive for excellence when educating and consulting our valued clients.
 Please refer to our Terms and Conditions as well as our credentials.

 It’s a simple matter of supply and demand.
-The demand for rare fancy colored diamonds has increased significantly over the years while supply is exceedingly limited.
-In fact prices are expected to increase sharply in the near future due to a number of reasons including the closing of one of the largest colored diamond producers, the Argyle Mine in Australia due in 2018.
-These beautiful stones are an alternative, a hard asset that can truly diversify your investment portfolio and add the dynamic of portable wealth in your possession that not even precious metals can provide.
+The demand from investors for rare fancy colored diamonds has increased significantly each year for the last 10 years while supply is exceedingly limited.
+In fact, prices are expected to increase sharply in the near-term due to renewed political and economic uncertainty as well as the closure of one of the largest colored diamond producers, the Argyle Mine in Australia in 2020.
+These factors, along with colored diamonds consistently strong performance record have continued to make them a prudent choice to diversify your investment portfolio with.

-Our diamonds and gemstones are accurately graded by expert gemologists at the most respected gemological laboratories like the GIA (the Gemological Institute of America) and are accompanied with a certificate.
+All our diamonds and gemstones are accurately and precisely graded by expert gemologists at the most respected gemological laboratories in the world such as the GIA (the Gemological Institute of America.)
+Each diamond and gemstone is accompanied by a full report/certificate from the gem laboratory and carries a corresponding serial number which is registered with the gem lab that graded it.

 Investing in precious gems is typically a long-term investment.
 In recent years we have seen significant increases in the prices of natural colored diamonds due to new emerging economies, popularity, scarcity, and the collectability value due to the unique qualities of each individual stone.
 It is advisable to hold onto your investment for at least a minimum (5-7) years.
 Prices for these gemstones are expected to increase significantly in the coming years.